Tim Kingsbury

 Tim Kingsbury (born 1977) is a Canadian musician and member of the indie rock band Arcade Fire.
 He plays bass guitar, guitar, and occasionally keyboards.

 Early life

 Kingsbury spent his early years living in and around Guelph, Ontario.
 He comes from a musical family; his mother Birdie was a pianist and a music director and Parkwood Gardens Community church in Guelph, and Kingsbury sang in the church choir.
+His brother Brett is a professional classical pianist.
 After piano lessons as a child, Kingsbury stopped playing music until a friend of his mother gave him a guitar when he was fourteen.
 He began to teach himself to play and write music.
 Kingsbury attended John F. Ross in Guelph where he began playing in bands when he was sixteen.
 Christian rock was an early influence for Kingsbury, especially the music of pioneering American Christian rock artist Larry Norman.
 Kingsbury cites his later influences as Pavement and Palace and Dinosaur Jr. He played with Gentleman Reg while in high school, only playing one show outside of Guelph.